matthewcornell/peepweather/README.md

     - Use a picture/icon :-)
 - see below: Referenced apps/sites
 - rethink layout/squares?
-    - Have long term squares, with users able to set their thresholds for bad, acceptable and great flying days, and then have a short term meteogram for double checking nearer the time.
+    - have long term squares, with users able to set their thresholds for bad, acceptable and great flying days, and then have a short term meteogram for double checking nearer the time.
+    - show every three hours instead of one?
+After all, that's the most frequent update of data
 - show a sunny/overcast/rain/snow icon in the hour square like http://www.alessioatzeni.com/meteocons/res/img/screen.png
 - more parameters?
 1. Wind 2.
 Rain (or snow) 3.
 Temperature
 - temperature